HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 ### Cipher suites

 Cipher suites are a set of algorithms that are used with TLS to help make secure connections.
-Modern [Galois/Counter Mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (GCM) cipher modes are considered to be much more secure compared to the older [Cipher Block Chaining Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) (CBC) ciphers which have shown to be [vulnerable to padding attacks](https://blog.qualys.com/product-tech/2019/04/22/zombie-poodle-and-goldendoodle-vulnerabilities).
-While TLSv1.2 did support use of both newer and older cipher suites, [TLSv1.3 doesn't support any of the older cipher suites](https://datatracker.ietf.org/doc/html/rfc8446#page-133) anymore.
+Modern [Galois/Counter Mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode) (GCM) cipher modes are considered to be much more secure compared to the older [Cipher Block Chaining Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) (CBC) ciphers which have shown to be <a hreflang="en" href="https://blog.qualys.com/product-tech/2019/04/22/zombie-poodle-and-goldendoodle-vulnerabilities">vulnerable to padding attacks</a>.
+While TLSv1.2 did support use of both newer and older cipher suites, <a hreflang="en" href="https://datatracker.ietf.org/doc/html/rfc8446#page-133">TLSv1.3 doesn't support any of the older cipher suites</a> anymore.
 This makes upgrading to TLSv1.3 even more important for a secure connection.

 {{ figure_markup(
   caption="Mobile sites using forward secrecy.",